python/cpython/Doc/library/venv.rst

 so only those explicitly installed in the virtual environment are available.

-When used from within a virtual environment, common installation tools such as `pip`_ will install Python packages into a virtual environment without needing to be told to do so explicitly.
+When used from within a virtual environment, common installation tools such as :pypi:`pip` will install Python packages into a virtual environment without needing to be told to do so explicitly.

 A virtual environment is (amongst other things):